 Next, select which customer to copy the project to (from the drop-down list).

 It's a good idea to enter your new customer’s information first, and then duplicate the project.
 This way, when you click the “Duplicate Project” button, you’ll have that customer to select from the drop-down.

 Note: If you're duplicating as an alternate or component, you will have to select which project (within a customer profile) to duplicate into.
 Since components and alternates are subsections of projects (rather than full projects themselves) you'll need to tell Clear Estimates which customer / project you want it copied to.

 Duplicate an Alternate or Component

 You can go through this exact same process for alternates or components.
 Instead of duplicating an entire project, you can duplicate a sub-section of your project as a new project or a component.

 For example, let’s say you did a kitchen and a bathroom remodel for one customer.
 Now, a new customer wants a bathroom remodel that is almost exactly the same as the first customer.
 If you used a component for the first project, you can copy just that bathroom component to a new project for your new customer.

-Almost the same as before - find the component or alternate you want to duplicate, and click the blue “Edit” button to the right to open it up.
+Almost the same as before - find the component or alternate you want to duplicate, and click the “pencil” button to the right to open it up.

 Then, below the parts list in your alternate/component, click “Duplicate Project.”
 The process from here is exactly the same - select how you want to duplicate, and to which customer (and project if necessary).